drghirlanda/alex/Manual.md

    Phases.csv design file).

  - Responses: The number of times the subject responded to the stimulus.
-This includes also responses at invalid times (see ReactionTimeMin and ReactionTimeMax above).
+This includes *all* responses, even those that may have bee registered at invalid times (see ReactionTimeMin and ReactionTimeMax above).
+See *Rewards* below for how to obtaine detailed information about valid and invalid responses.

-  - RTs: Reactions times for all registered responses.
+ - RTs: Reaction times for *all* registered responses (see *Responses*).
 This is a comma-separated list.

  - Rewards: A comma-separated list of rewards received for each response.
 Each element has three possible values:

    - 1: The response was rewarded (the US was presented)

-    - 0: The response was not rewarded
+   - 0: The response was not rewarded (no US presented)

    - -1: The response was invalid, i.e., it fell outside of the window delimited by ReactionTimeMin and ReactionTimeMax, see above.
+No US is presented on such responses.

-That's it.
 We think this information characterizes subject behavior competely, but please do let us know if you think details could be added.

   ...
 To be continued ...